drupalglacier/glacier_deploy/README.md

 timestamp as file name.
 If you want to specify a custom file name, you can do so with the `file-name` option (e.g. `./snapshot.sh --file-name=customfilename`).

+### rollback.sh
+Restore snapshots created with `snapshot.sh`.
+The `rollback.sh` script is a wrapper around `drush archive-restore`.
+By default the script restores the latest snapshot.
+If you want to restore a specific snapshot, you can do so with the `file-name` option (e.g. `./snapshot.sh --file-name=customfilename`) or by providing the timestamp of the snapshot you want to restore (e.g. `./snapshot.sh --snapshot-timestamp=1447516767`).
+To prevent data loss `rollback.sh` creates a snapshot with the name "beforerollback" in your backup directory (you can prevent this by adding the `-no-snapshot` option).

 ### build.sh
 Use the `build.sh` script to run all steps necessary to build your Drupal system after you made changes to features or the Makefile.
 Running `./build.sh`